 Explore Ella and the surrounding area by train

 One of the most popular activities to do in Sri Lanka is travel on its world-famous trains.
 Ella is an excellent starting point for some of the island’s best train rides.
-The most popular train route is Ella to Kandy (or Kandy to Ella), which takes around 8 hours and can be broken with stops in towns such as Nuwara Eliya.
-Many people tend to do the whole journey in one go though, and the Kandy to Ella route is often considered one of the most beautiful train journeys in the world.
+The most popular train route is Ella to Kandy (or Kandy to Ella), which takes around 8 hours.
+This route can be broken with stops in towns such as Nuwara Eliya.
+Although many people tend to do the whole journey in one go.
+The Kandy to Ella route is often considered one of the most beautiful train journeys in the world.

 Another option, and a great choice if you have less time, is to do the shorter route from Ella to Badulla.
-This route goes in the opposite direction but does in fact go directly over Nine Arch Bridge which is a unique vantage point.
-This gives you the perfect opportunity to experience a train ride with the locals in Ella, but not do the whole way to Kandy.
-In fact, this section is considered one of the most beautiful and the extra benefit is that you won’t have to worry about your suitcase on the journey!
+This route goes in the opposite direction but goes directly over Nine Arch Bridge which is a unique vantage point.
+This gives you the perfect opportunity to experience a train ride with the locals in Ella, but not do the whole distance to Kandy.
+In fact, this section is considered one of the most beautiful stretches.
+And an the extra benefit is that you won’t have to worry about your suitcase on the journey!
 Once in Badulla, it is an easy 45 minutes bus directly back to Ella town.
 Another wonderful experience in itself!

 Visit a Tea Plantation in Ella

 Ella is lined with rows and rows of tea leaves on every hill you see.
 Not only are they mesmerising to walk by, you’ll often see local tea pluckers out collecting the leaves in their brightly coloured outfits.
 Tea is one of the biggest exports from Sri Lanka and Ella is one of the main towns in the country where it originates.

 Visiting a tea plantation in Ella is one of the best things to do in Sri Lanka.
 You can learn so much about the country at a tea plantation, from the history and culture in Sri Lanka to the origins of tea.